ifsantana/kitchen-flow/README.md

 Layer responsible to abstract Consumers of the Producer-Consumer Pattern.

+In this case CourierConsumer.class represents a Courier actor of this challenge.

 * Domain

-The domain layer is the most complex of the application, since it had abstraction of all the entities raised in the proposed problem.
+The domain layer is responsible for abstraction of all the entities raised in the proposed problem.

 Here are all entities in the application domain, their methods and behaviors.